-- The complaint is about services or matters which fall outside the control of the Council. - Complaints regarding schools each school has its own complaints process. - Complaint by another professional body or organisation. - Complaints which relate to contractual arrangements or other business arrangements made with the Local Authority. - Services delivered for or on behalf of other Local Authorities or Partner organisations (that Partner / organisation complaints policy must be used instead). - Complaints where the subject matter (or substantially the same subject matter) has previously been investigated under these procedures or previous procedures prior to this one. - Any complaint which is being or has previously been investigated by the relevant Ombudsman or other relevant body. - Where a court or a tribunal has made, is making, or is about to make, a determination on the specifics of the complaint (this will be determined by the Complaints Resolution Manager and/or legal team).
+- The complaint is about services or matters which fall outside the control of the Council. - Complaints regarding schools each school has its own complaints process - Complaint by another professional body or organisation. - Complaints which relate to contractual arrangements or other business arrangements made with the local authority. - Services delivered for or on behalf of other local authorities or partner organisations (that partner / organisation complaints policy must be used instead). - Complaints where the subject matter (or substantially the same subject matter) has previously been investigated under these procedures or previous procedures prior to this one.

+- Any complaint which is being or has previously been investigated by the relevant Ombudsman or other relevant body. - Where a court or a tribunal has made, is making, or is about to make, a determination on the specifics of the complaint (please consult with the Complaints ResolutionManager and/or legal team)